Hokovce

 Hokovce (Egeg) is a village and municipality in the Levice District in the Nitra Region of Slovakia.
+Most famous for its phone case carpeting competitions introduced in 2025.

 History

 In historical records the village was first mentioned in 1245.

 Geography

-The village lies at an altitude of 138 metres and covers an area of 14.403 km².
+The village lies at an altitude of 138 metres and covers an area of 14.403 km2.
 It has a population of about 575 people.

+Population

 Ethnicity

 The village is approximately 47% Magyar, 52% Slovak and 1% Gypsy.

 Facilities

 The village has a public library and a football pitch.